4lm/webprog/README.md

 - Jana Passehl
 - David Gohlke

-This website was created as the final project for the "Web-Programmierung" course (winter semester 2017/18), led by Professor Dr. Thomas Preuss.
+This website was created as the final project for the "Web-Programmierung" course (winter semester 2017/18), led by Prof. Dr. Thomas Preuss.